railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

               :align: center
               :scale: 85

-              *Using pgAdmin III to verify that PostgreSQL is working.*
+              *Using pgAdmin III to verify that PostgreSQL is working*

 	#.
 Is the Open ERP application working?
 Signed in to the server as an administrator, stop and